buglabs/openxc-buglabs/DweetPro/README.md

 Each Lock has three unique characteristics: Lock ID, Master Key and Read Key.

+To get a new lock, go to the Locks page (You must be signed in to the Management Portal).
+Next, Select **Buy Lock** Enter coupon: openxcdweetv2

+You will be given a new lock.
+Toggle the **Used/Unused** button to see the new lock credentials.

 #### _Lock ID_
 Used to lock a Thing.
 At any given time, only one lock can be applied to one Thing.
 The two remain bound together, until an Admin or Manager unlocks that Thing.
 After unlocking a Thing, the Lock that was associated with that Thing becomes free to use with any unprovisioned Thing in the account.